TI-Toolkit/tokens-wiki/tokens/χ²pdf(.md

 # `χ²pdf(`

 ## Description
-Computes the probability density function (pdf) for the χ² distribution at a specified x value for the specified degrees of freedom df.
+Computes the probability density function (pdf) for the χ² distribution at a specified `x` value for the specified degrees of freedom `df`.

 <b>Availability</b>: Token available everywhere.